monircom/mega-realtor/README.md

 # MEGA REALTOR

 MEGA REALTOR is a website Where user can see list Residential real estate listing.
-User can Registration with Email, Google, Github.
+User can Register with Email, Google, Github.
 User can Update their Profile.

 #  Features

-- User can Registration with Email, Google, Github
+- User can Register with Email, Google, Github
 - User can Update their Profile
 - Private Routeing
 - Listing of different Residential Spaces.